nauam/Courses/docs/manual/03-getting-started.md

 history can be filtered based on user-selected parameters.
 Once the filter has been set, the matching history is displayed.
-The current filter settings also configure an RSS link, found in the top right of the page (see QW Control Administration to enable RSS).
+The current filter settings also configure an RSS link, found in the top right of the page (see Rundeck Administration to enable RSS).

 ::: tip
 See [Activity](/manual/08-activity.md).